Pair of found photographic portraits, signed by ‘Fotografia Beleza’, Porto (Portugal). Date unknown.

 All of these pictorial modes of intervention on a photograph seem present on Mrs X portrait, making it a perfect hybrid and a good object of study.

-The pictorial layers over Mrs X portrait not only deny time but they transform it into a kind of palimpsest, an accumulation of gestures imprinted on a face.
+The pictorial layers over Mrs X portrait not only deny time but they transform it into a sort of palimpsest, an accumulation of gestures imprinted on a face.

 Printed photographs like the portraits of Mrs X and Mr Y are unique because in practice it is impossible to reproduce exactly the same conditions in which the photographs were created, before and after the uncertainty of the hand manipulating pictorial matter concluded their final appearance.
 In this case, the original negatives were just the beginning of a complex process of image making, if compared to the finished product they would reveal nothing but an impression, a footprint.
 Ultimately it is the layers of painting that strengthen the uniqueness of the photographs and render them irreproducible.